With the vision of P4 medicine (Predictive, Personalized, Preventive, Participatory), we innovate in the following areas:

 We are currently working on a novel hydrogel-based bioassay platform for sensitive cell analysis.

-New formats of microarrays for multiplexed bioassays
+Scalable and transferrable microarrays for multiplexed bioassays

 To conduct various physiological and pathological functions, in the human body, billions of biomolecules and trillions of cells work together and form complex networks.
 Therefore, multiplexed techniques are required to decipher the complexity of life.
 Microarray technology has been an essential tool for multiplexed bioassays and has been developed for decades.
 Although powerful, the process requires specialized skills and high-end instruments, limiting their broader applications.
-We have developed new formats of microarrays to conduct multiplexed bioassays without the need for complex instruments, making it widely accessible for researchers with basic lab setup and facilitating technology dissemination.
+We have developed new formats of microarrays to conduct multiplexed bioassays without the need for complex instruments, making it widely available for researchers with basic lab setup and facilitating technology dissemination.

 Affinity-based isolation of extracellular vesicles (EVs) from complex biofluids